-The city of West Sacramento is conducting several planning efforts to bring in more infill and new growth area housing into the city.
-The city received an allocation in the 2021-29 Regional Housing Needs Allocation process with 9,471 total units, compared to the rest of all other Yolo County jurisdictions combined for 5,771 units.
-On the infill side, the city has focused on specific planning areas around the Washington and riverfront areas and has recently started focusing on revitalization of the Sacramento Avenue Corridor.
-The Seaway area, owned by the Port of West Sacramento, is an opportunity for the city to plan for future commercial and/or residential development.
-In addition, the city has seen a large increase in the number of micro-apartments, Accessory Dwelling Units (ADUs), and other modern housing types.
+The City of West Sacramento is conducting several planning efforts to bring more infill and housing into the city.
+The city is a critical regional partner in living up to our regional housing goals and in particular supporting housing development within Yolo County.
+In the 2021-2029 Regional Housing Needs Allocation process the city received an allocation of 9,471 total units, compared to the rest of all other Yolo County jurisdictions combined for 5,771 units.
+On the infill side, the city has focused on specific planning areas around the Washington and Riverfront Areas and has recently started focusing on revitalization of the Sacramento Avenue Corridor.
+The Seaway Area, owned by the Port of West Sacramento, is an opportunity for the city to plan for future commercial and/or residential development.
+In addition, the city has seen a large increase in the number of micro-apartments, Accessory Dwelling Units (ADUs), and other housing types.

-On the new growth city, the city has prepared and adopted Master Plans for the southern areas of the city.
+The city has also prepared and adopted Master Plans for new growth areas in southern parts of the city.
 Infrastructure will be needed before these areas can be developed.
-Some of the master planned areas include the Yarborough, River Park and Liberty areas.
+Some of the master planned areas include the Yarborough, River Park, and Liberty areas.
 These three projects total over 6,500 housing units.
-The City is also doing a very deep dive on the fiscal aspects of the three projects in terms of revenues vs. O&M and public safety services.
+The city is currently conducting a deep dive into the fiscal aspects of these three projects in terms of anticipated revenues, operations and maintenance costs, and public safety services.

-SACOG awarded the city of West Sacramento a \$140,000 Regional Early Action Planning (REAP) Program grant for the West Capitol Avenue/Grand Street and Tower Bridge Gateway intersection.
+Recently, SACOG awarded the city of West Sacramento a \$140,000 Regional Early Action Planning (REAP) Program grant for the West Capitol Avenue/Grand Street and Tower Bridge Gateway intersection.
 This grant will be used to update the area master plan for the Grand Gateway area with public improvements for future infill growth.

 In addition, the city received two SACOG Green Means Go grants.
 The first is for the Sacramento Avenue Corridor Infill and Infrastructure Capacity, Needs and Financing Plan.
 The city will encourage more infill housing and affordable housing by identifying zoning and development code changes and non-transportation utility improvement needs.
 The city's second GMG grant is for the Washington District Underground Utility Infrastructure and Upgrade Project.
-The city will complete planned infrastructure for sanitary sewer, water, storm drainages for Washington area, which is a developed area with opportunities for infill housing.
+The city will complete planned infrastructure for sanitary sewer, water, storm drainages for Washington area, which is a currently developed area with opportunities for infill housing.

-Other major planning endeavors currently under way include General Plan updates (Mobility Element), Washington Specific Plan update, retail cannabis, and the Climate Action Plan.
+Other major planning endeavors underway include General Plan updates (Mobility Element), Washington Specific Plan update, retail cannabis, and the Climate Action Plan.
 Upcoming efforts will include additional General Plan work (SB 379 and 1000) and updates to the Bridge District Specific Plan.